Tamarasza999/terraform-localstack-multi-tier-app/README.md

 ## Overview

-This project builds a three-tier architecture locally, simulating AWS (Amazon Web Services) using Terraform and LocalStack.
+This project builds a three-tier architecture locally, simulating AWS using Terraform and LocalStack.

 ## Architecture Layers
 - Web Tier: EC2 in public subnets